-Dubbo is a major regional hub servicing central and far western NSW.
+Dubbo is a major regional hub servicing central and far western NSW, it’s a vibrant city offering many outdoor and cultural experiences.

 Dubbo is situated on the Macquarie River.
 It is located at the intersection of the Mitchell, Newell and Golden highways, 400 km (5 hr drive) from Sydney.